-- Permitted Uses Not Subject to Acreage Thresholds Residential; Residential Equivalent; Accessory Dwelling Unit-in-Compliance with Section 163.31771, F.S.; Public Educational Facility; Recreation/Open Space; Community Garden; Agricultural-Light. - Permitted Uses Subject to Acreage Thresholds Any contiguous use or combination of uses subject to the same acreage threshold specified below, alone or when added together, exceeding the acreage maximum shall require a map amendment to another land use category that permits the use(s): - Uses Subject to Three Acre Maximum Ancillary Nonresidential; Office; Personal Service/Office Support; Retail Commercial; Transportation/Utility. - Uses Subject to Five Acre Maximum Institutional (except Public Educational Facilities which are not subject to this threshold, pursuant to the provisions of Section 6.5.4.2). - Locational Characteristics This category is generally appropriate to locations within or in proximity to urban activity centers; often in close, walkable, or bikeable proximity to highintensity communities and supporting services; or in areas where use and development characteristics are high density residential in nature.
+- Permitted Uses Not Subject to Acreage Thresholds Residential; Residential Equivalent; Vacation Rental pursuant to the provisions of Section 509.242(1)(c), Florida Statutes; Accessory Dwelling Unit-in Compliance with Section 163.31771, F.S.; Public Educational Facility; Recreation/Open Space; Community Garden; Agricultural-Light. - Permitted Uses Subject to Acreage Thresholds Any contiguous use or combination of uses subject to the same acreage threshold specified below, alone or when added together, exceeding the acreage maximum shall require a map amendment to another land use category that permits the use(s): - Uses Subject to Three Acre Maximum Ancillary Nonresidential; Office; Personal Service/Office Support; Retail Commercial; Transportation/Utility. - Uses Subject to Five Acre Maximum Institutional (except Public Educational Facilities which are not subject to this threshold, pursuant to the provisions of Section 6.5.4.2). - Locational Characteristics This category is generally appropriate to locations within or in proximity to urban activity centers; often in close, walkable, or bikeable proximity to highintensity communities and supporting services; or in areas where use and development characteristics are high density residential in nature.
 These areas are typically in proximity to and may have direct access from the arterial and highway network and are served by transit in a manner that provides an alternative to individual automobile use.

-Amendments designating the Residential High category on the Countywide Plan Map after August 7, 2015, are most appropriate within 1⁄2 mile of Future Transit Investment Corridors depicted on the Land Use Strategy Map, 1⁄4 mile of the centerlines of Primary Corridors or Secondary Corridors as depicted on the Transit Oriented Land Use Vision Map, and shall be discouraged in other locations.
+Amendments designating the Residential High category on the Countywide Plan Map after August 7, 2015, are most appropriate within 1⁄2 mile of Multimodal Corridors or Future Transit Investment Corridors depicted on the Land Use Strategy Map, 1⁄4 mile of the centerlines of Primary Corridors or Secondary Corridors as depicted on the Transit Oriented Land Use Vision Map, and shall be discouraged in other locations.